mustafa-nom/SignSpace/README.md

 - Email: nomair@usc.edu
 - LinkedIn: [View Profile](https://www.linkedin.com/in/mustafa-nomair)
 - Project Demo: [Video Link](https://drive.google.com/file/d/1XPNRzenzS-k5-pO7UJ3PRrQrqJHE6at7/view?usp=sharing)

+## ⭐ Support
+If you enjoyed this project or found it useful, consider giving it a ⭐ on GitHub - it helps others discover SignSpace!

 *Making the world more inclusive, one sign at a time.* 🤟